Skip to main content

 Question: Who can access this reporting dashboard?

-Answer: This reporting dashboard is available to customers who use the Campaign Manager—specifically, anyone with access to the upgraded Messages platform and Date Boost campaigns.
+Answer: This reporting dashboard is available to customers who use the Campaign Manager.

 Q: Is this replacing my old Messages reporting?